ehrpg/qstar/qstar.md

 * **Micro Gravity** (MI) is the skill that replaces **Athletics** in micro gravity environments.
 It is used to manoeuvre in such weightless conditions.
 * **Notice** (IN) is used to spot hidden things or notice small details that would otherwise be missed.
-It is the counter part skill to subterfuge.
+It is the counter part skill to stealth.
 * **Oratory** (CA) is used to sway another in ones favour through social interactions.
 It allows a character to bargain, bluff, intimidate or charm another.
 The counter skill is called **Sense Motive**.